Soft, sweet and buttery homemade Vegan Sweet Potato Biscuits. Quick and easy to make and perfectly tall, flaky and tender. Comfort food at it's best!

 - with vegan butter and jam

 - with homemade sage butter.
-Chop fresh sage and stir it gently through softened vegan butter.
+Chop fresh sage and stir it gently through softened vegan brown butter.

 So far, I've eaten these biscuits with my vegan potato soup and vegan scrambled eggs.
 I have enough in my freezer to feed a small army though, so they will be the side of choice with everything for a long while to come.